Generic Name: chloroxylenol/pramoxine (klor-oh-ZYE-le-nole/pra-MOX-een)

 Brand Name: Examples include PramOtic and Uni-Otic

-Uni-Otic drops is used for:
+Uni-Otic drops are used for:

 Treating certain infections of the outer ear canal.
 It is also used to control itching caused by these infections.
 It may also be used for other conditions as determined by your doctor.

 Uni-Otic drops are an antibacterial and anesthetic combination.
 It works by killing sensitive bacteria or fungi and temporarily relieving ear pain.